Treatment of Crohns disease (Chronic cicatrizing enteritis) in Germany

 - Gordon test (for protein loss)

 The activity of Crohn's disease is determined by the Best's index.
-It includes the presence and severity of the following symptoms:
+It includes presence of the following symptoms:

-- Frequency of liquid stools per week
+- The number of watery stools per week

 - The intensity of abdominal pain (in points)

 - Presence of systemic inflammatory process signs

 - Inflammation of other organs

 - Effectiveness of symptomatic treatment of diarrhea

 - Patient’s weight